Samsung YEPP: YH-J70

 A bulky hard-drive based MP3 audio player which comes in 20G and 30G capacities.
 Its rated battery life is 25 hours of audio and 5 hours of video.
 One of the first video mp3 players made, it was released a few months before the iPod Video.
 The player has an FM Radio, text viewer, video viewer, USB host, and 5 default games.

+YP-300S/H

+Released in 2002, the Samsung YP-300S MP3 player offers 2X MP3 technology, allowing you to maximize the memory space inside your Yepp.
+With 64 MB of built-in memory and a Smart Memory card slot for expandable storage, the YP300S offers hours of music playback.
+Features include 2X MP3 - MP3 Compression technology that allows you to downsize your MP3 files via supplied software, 64 MB of memory, Multi-format player - MP3 and WMA, Upgradeable firmware, Smart Memory card slot for expandable storage, Backlight LCD screen, 15 hours of playback time (2 AAA Batteries).
+Samsung YP-300H is the same player, but instead with a built-in 128 MB media (Flash) storage.

 YP-E32/E64

-Released in 1999, this flash-memory audio player has a maximum of 64mb storage (YP-E64), but also came in a 32mb version.
+Released in 1999, this flash-memory audio player has a maximum of 64 mb storage (YP-E64), but also came in a 32 mb version.
 The memory could be upgraded with SmartMedia.
 It supports MP3 music, which was originally transferred using a parallel cable (later changed to USB 1.0).
 It came with a multi-line non-backlit LCD screen, which could display three lines of text as well as icons on a top row.
 The front of the device was made of aluminium and the back and buttons plastic.
 It featured a voice recorder, phone book and EQ settings.